Avaiga/taipy/gui/doc/toggle.md

 You can use an arbitrary type for all the items (see the [example](#use-arbitrary-objects)).

+## Styling

+All the toggle controls are generated with the "taipy-toggle" CSS class.
+You can use this class name to select the toggle controls on your page and apply style.

+The [Stylekit](../styling/stylekit.md) also provides specific CSS classes that you can use to style toggle controls:

+- *relative*<br/>
+  Resets the theme toggle position in the page flow (especially for the theme mode toggle).
+- *nolabel*<br/>
+  Hides the toggle control's label.

 ## Usage

 ### Display a list of string